 Most Spectacular Christmas and Holiday Light Displays in Westchester

 Families all over Westchester and the Hudson Valley are decking their halls—and their houses—with holiday decorations.
-And while you can drive through almost any neighborhood and spot pretty lights and festive inflatables, certain houses merit a trip all their own.
+And while you can drive through almost any neighborhood and spot pretty Christmas lights and festive inflatables, certain houses merit a visit all their own.

-Here, we’ve rounded up several of our favorite local Christmas light displays, perfect for getting your crew into the holiday spirit.
-While most of these displays are of the homegrown variety, you can find plenty of spectacular professional displays in the tri-state area, too.
+We’ve rounded up several of our favorite local Christmas light displays for 2022, perfect for getting your crew into the holiday spirit.
+While most of these displays are of the homegrown variety, you can find plenty of spectacular professional displays in the tristate area, too.

 16 Luigi Road

-The Staples family is once again decking its house for the holidays with lots of lights, snowflakes, and more.
-Photo courtesy of the family
+The Staples family in Ossining is again decking out its house for the holidays.

 12 Jenkins Court